What Have We Been Doing During The COVID-19 Pandemic?

 As I said, we skied on March 1st and within 10 days so much happened so quickly.
 Keith had his knee drained again and he scheduled an appointment for PRP therapy.
 We packed all our belongings and moved into our new home!
 Plus we cleaned and prepared the other property for rental.
 Not to mention a variety of appointments; bank, realtor, house inspection, closing, installation of washer and dryer, internet, etc.

-We’ve been frustrated with appointments cancelled, we’ve been inspired by the actions of others, we’ve appreciated the slower pace of the day, we’ve been concerned about finances, we’ve experienced a rather large earthquake.
+We’ve been frustrated with appointments canceled, we’ve been inspired by the actions of others, we’ve appreciated the slower pace of the day, we’ve been concerned about finances, and we’ve experienced a rather large earthquake.

-We’ve heard of blessings bestowed on those we love, we’ve been reconnected with others, we’ve anxiously awaited the vet to open because Lexi’s was sick through the night, we’ve had family members experience medical emergencies, we’ve prayed and prayed….
+We’ve heard of blessings bestowed on those we love, we’ve been reconnected with others, we’ve anxiously awaited the vet to open because Lexi was sick through the night, we’ve had family members experience medical emergencies, and we’ve prayed and prayed….

 The one thing I feel that is especially important to do right now is to focus on the good.
 Nearly every day there is something, if not many things, that can be classified as “not good.”
 Focusing on the good doesn't mean bad things won’t happen.
 I’ve been trying to look at each day and turn anything not good into a silver lining thought.
 I'm also more aware and especially thankful for the good things that do happen.

 Right front the start, I’ve tried to make the most of some of the time I have each day.
 I’ve been able to talk with family and friends more than normal and catch up on the church sermons I listen to online.
 There are new recipes I’ve finally made and new exercises I've wanted to try at home.
 I'm taking walks around our new neighborhood and learning a new video editing program.
 Notice I said “some of the time”... the other part of that is some of the time I’ve not felt like doing much of anything and I’m okay with that.